 - Businesses (for distributing hard copies to non-Full Time Equivalents (FTEs) and for educational course package copying)

 - Non-profit Associations and Organizations (for distribution of hard copies to non-Full Time Equivalents (FTEs) and for educational course package copying)

 - Document delivery

 - Transactional licences (licences for the reproduction of pre-identified works for one time use)

 Royalties based on copying surveys that are conducted in schools across Canada (excluding Quebec).
 These surveys are designed to provide a statistically relevant sample of which works are copied under licence.

 Want more information on our royalty distributions?
-Check out our royalty distribution schedule for 2017 (French).
+Check out our royalty distribution schedule for 2021.
 Click for more information on our royalty distributions as well as how we split royalties between publishers and creators.

-*A person, company, etc., to whom an Access Copyright license is granted or issued.
+*A person, company, etc., to whom an Access Copyright licence is granted or issued.